-Yank Armor Across Elbe With British

-(Continued from Page 1)

-chipped new areas from the pre-sumed Nazi bastion in the mountains of Central Europe.

-Associated Press reports said armored elements of the 3d Army had broken across the Austrian border north of the Danube at a new point near Kappel and had raced to within 37 miles of a junc-tion with Soviet troops of Ties tion with Soviet troops at Linz, Previous reports had placed the nearest 3d Army column 83 miles from the Russians. from the Russians.

-By yesterday afternoon, British 2d Army forces had joined their Elbe bridgeheads into a solid foothold 20 miles long and 12 miles deep.
-Armored elements in the northwest of this front, probing toward the port of Hamburg, entered Stade, 15 miles west of the port.
+Yank Armor Across Elbe With British (Continued from Page 1) chipped new areas from the pre-sumed Nazi bastion in the moun-tains of Central Europe.
+Associated Press reports said armored elements of the 3d Army armored elements of the 3d Army had broken across the Austrian border north of the Danube at a new point near Kappel and had raced to within 37 miles of a junction with Soviet troops at Linz.
+Previous reports had placed the nearest 3d Army column 83 miles from the Russians.
+By vesterday afternoon, British By yesterday afternoon, British 2d Army forces had joined their Elbe bridgeheads into a solid foot-Elbe bridgeheads into a solid foot-hold 20 miles long and 12 miles deep.
+Armored elements in the northwest of this front, probing toward the port of Hamburg, en-tered Stade, 15 miles west of the port.
 Beyond Hamburg, units were reported within 18 miles of Lubeck, on an inlet of the Baltic Sea.
-Gains in Bavaria Munich was cleared yesterday of a few rats in the basements after troops of at least three divisions-the 3d, 42d and 45th-overran the city.
+Gains in Bavaria Munich was cleared yesterday of a few rats in the basements after troops of at least three divisions- the 3d, 42d and 45th-overran the city.
+Southeast of Munich, elements city.
 Southeast of Munich, elements of the 3d and 42d were across the Isar River, driving into the last enemy-held sector of Bavaria.
 Twenty miles below the city, doughs of the 36th Div., renewing operations at the fringes of the Austrian mountain area, entered Koenigsdorf.
-Koenigsdorf.
+Austrian mo Koenigsdorf.
+Units of the 12th Armored Div.

 Units of the 12th Armored Div., converging about the shores of the Kochel See, entered Bichl and were south of Kochel.

 AP accounts said doughs of the 42d Div., reaching the heart of Munich, headed first for the beer hall where Hitler proclaimed his ill-fated putsch of 1923, but there was little left of it.

-Across the Austrian frontier, 7th Army units captured Scharnitz, ten miles north of Innsbruck and 15 miles from the northern entrance of the Brenner Pass.
+Across the Austrian frontier, 7th Army units captured Scharnitz, ten

+Army units captured Scharnitz, ten miles north of Innsbruck and 15 miles from the northern entrance of the Brenner Pass

-Troops of the 44th Div. pushed through mountain passes of the Tyrol to capture Forbach and Ehr- First French Army forces regis-tered advances up to eight miles on a 25-mile front and were more than two miles inside Austria near Bre- DeversHails 7th's Drive SIXTH ARMY GROUP HQ., May 1 -With the capture of Munich com-pleted, Gen. Jacob L. Devers, com-mander of the 8th Army Group, today issued a statement con-gratulating troops of the 7th Army on their victory.
-The statement "Under the brilliant army leader-ship of Gen. Patch, the 7th U.S. Army has marched triumphantly 900 road miles from the beaches of southern France and has now captured this great military prize.
-"The significance of the conquest of Munich, the birthplace and 'capital' of the Nazi movement and the cultural center of Germany, as well as one of its most impor-tant industrial and railroad cen-ters, cannot be at once evaluated; It may well affect the final stages of the war to a degree second only to the fall of Berlin."
-CENSOR WANTS TO QUIT WASHINGTON, May 1 (ANS) -Director Byron Price of the Office of Censorship submitted his resignation to President Truman yesterday, but the President insisted that Price remain at his post.
-DUKE LEAVES THE INTERVED IN INTERVED IN Arabians at Frisco Confab
+Troops of the 44th Div. pushed through mountain passes of the Tyrol to capture Forbach and Ehr-

+First French Army forces registered advances up to eight miles on a 25-mile front and were more than two miles inside Austria near Bre-

+DeversHails 7th's Drive

+SIXTH ARMY GROUP HQ., May 1 With the capture of Munich completed, Gen. Jacob L. Devers, commander of the 8th Army Group, today issued a statement congratulating troops of the 7th Army on their victory.
+The statement said:

+"Under the brilliant army leader-ship of Gen. Patch, the 7th U.S. Army has marched triumphantly 900 road miles from the beaches of southern France and has now captured this great military prize.

+"The significance of the conquest of Munich, the birthplace and capital of the Nazi movement and the cultural center of Germany, as well as one of its most important industrial and railroad cen-ters, cannot be at once evaluated; It may well affect the final stages of the war to a degree second only to the fall of Berlin."

+WASHINGTON, May 1 (ANS)

+-Director Byron Price of the Office of Censorship submitted his

+resignation to President Truman

+yesterday, but the President insisted that Price remain at his

+last of us,"

+DURE LEAVES

+NASSAU, Bahamas, May 1 (ANS)

+-The Duke and Duchess of Windsor

+yesterday said farewell to the

+people of Bahamas, but assured

+them that "you have not seen the

+last of us,"

+Arabians at Frisco Confab